AbhishekMaity001/Django-Rest-Framework/README.md

           We need to serialize complex object before rendering.
 So we need to create a Item class serializer so that the response object can understand.

-Step-11 : Go to the api --> views.py
+Step-11 : Go to the folder api --> views.py
           from base.models import Item
           from .serializers import ItemSerializer
           now just query and serialize all the data from the db & return it.